workshopper/org/CONTRIBUTING.md

 ## Rules

-There are a few basic ground-rules for contributors:
+There are a few basic ground-rules for contributors (from [openopensource.org](http://openopensource.org/):

 1. **No `--force` pushes** or modifying the Git history in any way.
 1. **Non-master branches** ought to be used for ongoing work.